 - In a large bowl stir together the flour, salt, and baking soda.
 Set aside.

 - Add in the light brown and granulated sugar into the melted and cooled butter, stirring to combine.
-Add in the egg, yolk, and vanilla extract, mixing until smooth.
+Add in the eggs and vanilla extract, mixing until smooth.

 - Pour the butter mixture into the flour mixture and stir until combined and no streaks of flour remain.